 Step 1.
 Go to Windows Start (or press the Windows key), and launch Photos App.

 Step 2.
-Click the Import icon on top right.
+Click the Import icon on the top right.

 Step 3.
-Click Select All to choose every photo on your iPhone, hit Continue.
+Click Select All to choose every photo on your iPhone, and hit Continue.

 Step 4.
 Tick Delete imported items from Apple iPhone after importing.

 Method 6.
 How to Delete All Photos on Mac

 You can delete all camera roll photos on Mac using the Photos app or the Image Capture app.
 Before you proceed, make sure to back up photos if you still want to keep them on your Mac.
 Photos deleted via a computer won't go into iPhone's recently deleted album.